gulpjs/gulp/docs/API.md

 #### registry

-A registry instance or constructor.
+A registry instance.
 When passed in, the tasks from the current registry will be transferred to the new registry and then current registry will be replaced with the new registry.

 #### Example